laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 * stay as close to the original data as possible (thus depend on direct measurements as much as possible) instead of depending on derived data.
 This means that there are two absolute values we try to stay close to as much as possible: the **time between an impulse** and the **Number of Impulses** (their origin and meaning is later explained);

-* use robust calculations wherever possible (i.e. not depend on a single measurements, extrapolations or derivative functions, etc.) to reduce effects of measurement errors.
+* use robust calculations wherever possible (i.e. not depend on a single measurements, extrapolations or derivative functions, etc.) to reduce effects of measurement errors;

+* Be as close to the results of the Concept2 when possible and realistic, as they are considered the golden standard in rowing.

 ## Phases, properties and concepts in the rowing cycle

 Before we analyze the physics of a rowing engine, we first need to define the basic concepts.
+First we describe the physical systems, then we define the motions in the rowing stroke.

+### Physical systems in a rower

+A rowing machine effectively has two fundamental movements: a **linear** (the rower moving up and down, or a boat moving forward) and a **rotational** where the energy that the rower inputs in the system is absorbed through a flywheel (either a solid one, or a liquid one).

 <img src="img/physics/indoorrower.png" width="700">

 <!-- markdownlint-disable-next-line no-emphasis-as-header -->
 *A basic view of an indoor rower*

-A rowing machine effectively has two fundamental movements: a **linear** (the rower moving up and down, or a boat moving forward) and a **rotational** where the energy that the rower inputs in the system is absorbed through a flywheel (either a solid one, or a liquid one).

 The linear and rotational speeds are related: the stronger/faster you pull in the linear direction, the faster the flywheel will rotate.
 The rotation of the flywheel simulates the effect of a boat in the water: after the stroke, the boat will continue to glide only be dampened by the drag of the boat, so does the flywheel.